ozguryazilimas/wp-postane/relevanssi/readme.txt

 * John Calahan for extensive 4.0 beta testing.

 == Changelog ==
+= 4.21.1 =
+* Changed behaviour: The 'relevanssi_index_content' and 'relevanssi_index_titles' filter hooks now get the post object as a second parameter.
+* Minor fix: Relevanssi is now blocked in the reusable content block search.
+* Minor fix: Stop Relevanssi from blocking the feed searches.
+* Minor fix: Improve exact match boosts with accented letters.
+* Minor fix: Entering synonyms in Polylang all languages mode was possible; it shouldn't be.

 = 4.21.0 =
 * New feature: New filter hook `relevanssi_highlight_regex` makes it possible to adjust the regex used for highlighting.
 * New feature: New filter hook `relevanssi_excerpt_custom_fields` filters the list of custom fields used for creating the excerpt.